AptAmoeba/KQL-Threat-Hunting/Macros/ReadMe.md

 This query aggregates the related events and then deduplicates them, leaving only unique combinations so you can see individual events cleanly without noise.

 &nbsp;

+## Times these alerts have caught professional Red Teamers:
+1